hbctraining/DGE_workshop/lessons/03_DEG_deseq2.md

 ***

 > *NOTE:* The Wald test can also be used with **continuous variables**.
-If the variable of interest provided in eth design formula is continuous-valued, then the reported log2 fold change is per unit of change of that variable.
+If the variable of interest provided in the design formula is continuous-valued, then the reported log2 fold change is per unit of change of that variable.

 ### Summarizing results and identifying DEGs